-Erica Lybrand concentrates her practice in the area of financial services litigation, with particular emphasis on litigation involving real estate, title insurance, condemnation/eminent domain, and foreclosures.
-She also focuses on title curative litigation including quiet title actions, easement/access suits and lien resolution.
+Erica Lybrand concentrates her practice in the area of financial services litigation, with particular emphasis on litigation involving real estate and title defects.
+Her primary focus is title curative litigation including quiet title actions, easement/access suits and lien resolution.

-She is a graduate of Florida State University School of Law, with honors, where she earned the Distinguished Pro Bono Award and received a Book Award for Legal Research and Writing.
+She is a graduate of Florida State University School of Law, with honors, where she earned the Distinguished Pro Bono Award and received an award for Legal Research and Writing.
 Since her admission to practice law, she has been practicing in the real estate and financial services area.

 Florida State University College of Law – J.D., with honors, 2009

 Newberry College – B.A., Political Science, summa cum laude, 2006

 Richland County Bar Association